RedisLabs/redislabs-docs/content/rc/subscriptions/upgrade-fixed-flexible.md

 - This guide is for migrating databases between subscriptions in the same Redis Cloud console account.
 [Contact support](https://redis.com/company/support/) if you want to migrate a database between accounts using Active-Passive.

 - As long as Active-Passive is enabled, data in the target database will not expire and will not be evicted regardless of the set [data eviction policy]({{<relref "rc/databases/configuration/data-eviction-policies.md">}}).
-We recommend that you turn off Active-Passive once the databases are synced.
+We recommend that you turn off Active-Passive after the databases are synced.
 {{< /note >}}

 1. In your Flexible subscription, select the database you want to migrate your data to.
 This will be your target database.